21crickets/21crickets.github.io/docs/career/steps-to-join.md

-# 5 Steps to Join the Project
+# FiveSteps to join Army

 **Notice**
 Repositories are temporary on my Github.
 After we reach alpha targets, we are going to move projects to the new devops infrastructure.